Title: Effective Communication Skills

 Section 1: Understanding Effective Communication

-• Discuss the key elements of effective communication (clear message, active listening, non-verbal cues, etc.).
+- Discuss the critical elements of effective communication (clear message, active listening, non-verbal cues, etc.).

-• Present examples of both effective and ineffective communication to highlight the differences.
+- Present examples of both practical and ineffective communication to highlight the differences.

 Section 2: Barriers to Effective Communication